vojtkobrian/BandSite/README.md

-# bandsite
+# Righting Wrongs Website
-Website for a Band
+A website for the band 'Righting Wrongs'.
+Includes 'Home','About','Discography','Lyrics', and 'Store' pages.